arangodb/arangodb/Documentation/Books/Manual/Administration/Arangoexport.md

     unix> arangoexport --type xml --collection test

 This exports the collection *test* into the output directory *export* as generic XML.
 The root element of the generated XML file is named *collection*.
 Each document in the collection is exported in a *doc* XML attribute.
-Each document attribute is export in a generic *att* element, which has a *type* attribute indicating the attribute value, and a *value* attribute containing the attribute's value.
+Each document attribute is exported as a generic *att* element, which has a *name* attribute with the attribute name, a *type* attribute indicating the attribute value type, and a *value* attribute containing the attribute's value.

 Export XGMML
 ------------